loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 <!-- start of questions -->
 ## About Manager

-- As your manager, what would you like me to stop, start, or continue doing?
+- What can I do better or differently as your manager to support you?

+- What’s your favorite thing I do as a manager of this team I should keep doing?

-- What is something I could do better?
-What feedback do you have for me?
+- What can I do to make things more manageable?

-- If you were me, what changes would you make?

 ## Career development

-- What areas of your job do you find difficult that getting better skills at would help?

-- What big questions do you have about your career opportunities in the future?
+- What development areas do you want to work on in the coming weeks?

-- Do you feel we’re helping you advance your career at a pace you would like?
+- Do you feel like you are learning at work?
+What are the new things you learned lately?
+What are the areas you want to learn about?

+- To help identify and clarify the goal: What do you want to achieve?
+What will you do to achieve it?
+When will you do it?
+Who do you need to involve?
+When should you see results?

 ## Conversation starters

-- Tell me a story...
+- Who do you really admire?
+Why?
+(People often admire those they want to become)

-- Tell me about your family/weekend/ activities?
+- Tell me about your week – what’s it been like?

-- If they have children: How is [name of child] doing?
-(Ask something related to their age like starting school, playing sports, or other interests.)
+- What would you like to focus on at this meeting?

 ## Job satisfaction

-- What’s one thing about your job that, if we fixed, would make you never want to leave?

-- What aspect of this project has been particularly interesting for you?

-- I’ve noticed X about the project… Can you help me understand that better?
-Talk me through your process.
+- What did you like most/least about that?

+- What are you most excited about?

+- Do you feel challenged at work?
+Are you learning new things?

 ## Other

-- As a kid, what did you want to be when you grew up?

-- What did you do for fun in the past that you haven’t had as much time for lately?
+- What’s one thing we could change about work for you that would improve your personal life?

-- What questions do you have about the project?
+- What haven’t you tried yet?

+- What would you be doing right now if we weren’t having this meeting?
+How do you feel about being taken away from that task?

 ## Team and company

-- What do you like about working here?
-What’s not fun about working here?
+- What excites you about our business?
+The company?
+What concerns you?

-- If we could improve in any way, how would we do it?

-- What are your next steps to make progress on this problem?
+- Who would you like to work more often with?
+Why?

+- What’s the number one problem within our organization?
+Why?

 ## Work-life

-- What obstacles are you encountering right now?

 - If you could change one thing about your job today, what would you change?

-- How are you going to approach this?
+- What do you do when you feel low energy or unmotivated?

+- What could we change about work that would improve the rest of your life?

 <!-- end of questions -->
 ### Key Updates 🔑